 To more effectively navigate a social world organized by norms, researchers have also proposed that our species has evolved a norm psychology that facilitates the rapid acquisition of, and adherence to, social norms (Chudek & Henrich 2010).
-Unlike other animals, we rapidly develop a norm ontology, approaching the social world as if its governed by rules even if we don't yet know those rules, and readily recognize that rule violations could (and should) have negative consequences.
-Testing this hypothesis, Rakoczy, Schmidt and colleagues have shown that young (German) children automatically assume that what they've seen others do in some novel situation is the 'correct way' of doing it (Rakoczy & Schmidt 2013; Schmidt & Tomasello 2012).
-Young children will try to precisely copy the protocol involved in some action; but, even if they themselves don't copy accurately, they'll often react negatively and seek to 'correct' those who use alternative methods.
-Children do this regardless of whether they have been told that there's a 'right way' to do something or whether they've seen anyone get corrected.
-This work, along with earlier research, suggests that children reliably develop an automatic tendency to infer the existence of social norms and correct norm-violators in a broad range of activities, from how to use toys to the proper size of charitable donations (Mischel & Liebert 1966).
+Unlike other animals, we rapidly develop a norm ontology, approaching the social world as if it is governed by rules even if we do not yet know those rules, and we readily recognize that rule violations could (and should) have negative consequences.
+Testing this hypothesis, Rakoczy, Schmidt, and colleagues have shown that young (German) children automatically assume that what they have seen others do in some novel situation is the correct way of doing it (Rakoczy & Schmidt 2013, Schmidt & Tomasello 2012).
+Young children will try to copy precisely the protocol involved in some action; and even if they themselves do not copy accurately, they will often react negatively and seek to correct those who use alternative methods.
+Children do this regardless of whether they have been told that there is a right way to do something or whether they have seen anyone being corrected.
+This work, along with earlier research, suggests that children reliably develop an automatic tendency to infer the existence of social norms and to correct norm violators in a broad range of contexts, from how to use toys to the proper size of charitable donations (Mischel & Liebert 1966).

-As part of this norm psychology, evidence suggests that humans have evolved to-at least partially-internalize norms as context-specific motivations or frugal heuristics for navigating daily life (Henrich et al. 2005; Rand 2016).
-This internalization may have evolved for several reasons, including to minimize cognitive effort and/or to mitigate the decision-making challenges of considering reputational payoffs or penalties that only arrive in the future (and are thus discounted) compared to immediate payoffs from not complying with a costly norm now (Richerson & Henrich 2012).
-To empirically investigate norm internalization, researchers have integrated a range of experimental techniques, including decision-making under time pressure and brain imaging.
-When placed under time pressure, which limits the analysis of costs and benefits, people become more likely to behave in normative ways (Rand 2016; Yamagishi et al. 2017)-though a selection bias cannot be excluded (Bouwmeester et al. 2017).
+As part of this norm psychology, evidence suggests that humans have evolved to (at least partially) internalize norms as context-specific motivations or frugal heuristics for navigating daily life (Henrich et al. 2005, Rand 2016).
+This internalization may have evolved for several reasons, including to minimize cognitive effort and/or to mitigate the decision-making challenges of considering reputational payoffs or penalties that only arrive in the future (and are thus discounted) compared to the immediate payoffs from not complying with a costly norm now (Richerson & Henrich 2012).
+To empirically investigate norm internalization, researchers have integrated a range of experimental techniques, including decision making under time pressure and brain imaging.
+When placed under time pressure, which limits the analysis of costs and benefits, people become more likely to behave in normative ways (Rand 2016, Yamagishi et al. 2017)-though a selection bias cannot be excluded (Bouwmeester et al. 2017).
 If the relevant norms are prosocial, people become more cooperative and fair-minded.
-Complementing this with the tools from neuroscience, research suggests that both complying with costly social norms and punishing norm violators (also at a personal cost) activates reward circuits, suggesting that complying and enforcing norms can become goals in themselves (Buckholtz et al. 2008; Buckholtz & Marois 2012).
+Complementing this with tools from neuroscience, research suggests that both complying with costly social norms and punishing norm violators (also at a personal cost) activate reward circuits, suggesting that complying and enforcing norms can become goals in themselves (Buckholtz & Marois 2012, Buckholtz et al. 2008).

-Interdependent fitness and fusion
+Interdependent Fitness and Fusion